 Practicing Mindfulness: An Introduction to Meditation

 Overall, Practicing Mindfulness: An Introduction to Meditation is an excellent resource for anyone interested in exploring the practices and benefits of mindfulness meditation.
 Dr. Muesse is a skilled and compassionate teacher, and his course is highly engaging and informative.
 Whether you are a beginner or an experienced meditator, this course is well worth checking out.

-Practicing Mindfulness: An Introduction to Meditation is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on November 18, 2011.
+Practicing Mindfulness: An Introduction to Meditation is a series that ran for 1 seasons (24 episodes) between November 18, 2011 and on The Great Courses

+Practicing Mindfulness: An Introduction to Meditation